Bitter Springs (film): Cast

+Production

 The film was the idea of Ralph Smart and roughly based on an apparently true story.
 This was the third movie Ealing Studios made in Australia following the success of The Overlanders (1946).
 It was originally announced as a comedy starring Rafferty and Trinder, and was meant to be followed by a version of Robbery Under Arms.

 Tommy Trinder's part was created especially for him to ensure the movie had some comic relief.
 Nick Yardley had previously appeared in Ralph Smart's Bush Christmas.
 Nonnie Piper was a 19-year-old model.

 The original script ended with the massacre of Aboriginal people at the hands of the white settlers, but this was changed at the insistence of Ealing Studios.

 Ralph Smart scouted around Australia for locations and at one stage it seemed that the film would be made in Murgon, Queensland but eventually it was decided to make it in South Australia.
 Writer Dave Moore flew out to Australia to help with the script.

-Shooting

-Filming started in May 1949.
+Much of the film was shot on location in the Flinders Ranges in South Australia Filming started in May 1949.
 Location shooting was completed in November, nearly two months behind schedule due to rain delays, and was followed by two weeks at Pagewood Studios in Sydney.
 130 Aboriginal people were used as extras.
 They had nowhere to stay when they arrived due to an administrative oversight and their treatment on set was criticised.
 Ealing wanted to pay Aboriginal actor Henry Murdoch the same as white actors but the Department of Native Affairs refused, only granting him a regular allowance.

 During filming a man went around Adelaide pretending to be a talent scout for the film offering women the chance to appear in it.

 Leslie Norman is credited as associate producer.
 He later recalled "I went out [to Australia] as a sort of hatchet man.
 It was a shame, but that film was awkward, a bit stiff and staid."

 Release

 The film had its world premiere in Adelaide, which was attended by Don Bradman.
 Although reviews were generally respectful the film was a box office disappointment on release and Ealing abandoned its plans to make further movies in Australia.
-(During filming, in June 1949, Ealing said that Ralph Smart would make Robbery Under Arms afterwards.)
+During filming, in June 1949, Ealing said that Ralph Smart would make Robbery Under Arms afterwards.

-It sold off Pagewood Studios in 1952.